 In 1630, Rubens decided to slow it down.
 He was 53 years old, healthy, rich, and single.
 He moved to his country house, the Chateau de Steen, and married a beautiful young woman.
 His new wife was Hélène Fourment, the 16 year old niece of first wife —and with this marriage he changed his focus from man of business to man of pleasure.
 While he still painted, Rubens avoided commissions, painting landscapes or portraits of young Hélène.

 In retirement, Rubens saw his legacy expand.
 Already many of his protégés were running successful studios of their own.
 Cornelis de Vos continued Rubens’s portrait work in Antwerp, and Anthony van Dyck took his training from Rubens all the way to England where he became a leading court painter.
-Ruben’s had five children with his young wife, and died happy at age 62.
+Ruben’s had five children with his wife, and died happy at age 62.